Expunge and Seal Records

 Expungement Lawyer serving Boca Raton, West Palm Beach, Boynton Beach and all of South Florida.

-A: The fees include a $1,500 retainer, plus a $75 FDLE application fee.
-If you are an existing client, the fee is reduced to a $1,250 retainer, plus the $75 FDLE application fee.
+The fees include a $1,750 retainer, plus a $75 FDLE application fee.
 The services you will receive include:

 - Supplying you with the necessary paperwork to get your fingerprints taken at a local police station.